 Why doesn’t Amazon accept PayPal directly?

-Although there’s no official explanation, one can surmise that Amazon doesn’t accept PayPal because the two companies are in some ways competitors.
+Although there’s been no official explanation, one can surmise that Amazon doesn’t accept PayPal because the two companies are in some ways competitors.
 PayPal used to be owned by eBay, which is an Amazon competitor.
 These days, even though PayPal has split from eBay, Amazon has dipped its toes into the online-payment waters with its Amazon Pay service.

 How do you transfer money from Amazon to PayPal?